dmiz6393/diabetes_a1c/README.md

 ### EDA:

    - Built a heatmap to see any strong correlations between a1c and other columns.
+Although heatmaps shouldn't usually be used with data concerning health, I was curious to see if there would be any type of correlation with a1c.
+The chart doesn't show that there is.
-   - Looked at average control level and average time between visits on a bar plot
+   - Looked at average control level and average time between visits on a bar plot.
+There didn't seem to be a significant difference between number of visits and control level.
-   - Plotted average control level(controlled or uncontrolled) and number of visits on a bar plot
+   - Plotted average control level(controlled or uncontrolled) and number of visits on a bar plot.
+Most of our data points are clustered to the bottom left hand side with a few outliers.
+   - Clustering by average time between visits: we see there is a pattern in how much time patients take to come back for a visit, but this doesn't show a difference in their a1c levels.
-   - Clustering to find patterns in data
+   - Plotting histogtams to see if features in our data follow a normal distribution: it doesn't.
    - Looked at most frequently used words in both controlled and uncontrolled
    - Looked at most frequently used words in controlled
    - Looked at most frequently used words in uncontrolled
+       - Words like hypertension, diabetes, lab, check and refill appear to be in both controlled and uncontrolled groups.
+I didn't see any major differences in language used for each type of patient.

 ## Modeling

 I decided to try both regression and classification modeling.
 Regression would be used to predict the patient's average A1c score.
 Classification would be used to predict whether or not the patient on average was controlled or uncontrolled.

 ### Linear Regression
 Linear regression was used to predict average a1c for each patient.
+It is also worth noting that with this type of data, it is unlikely that all MLR assumptions are being met.

 How well does the model predict average a1c if we just use average time between visits and number of visits for our features?
 We get a score on the training set of 0.006 and 0.0116 on the testing set.
 If we add in age and number of observations,  we still get a low score on the training set of 0.076 and a score of 0.088 on the testing set.
 The score doesn't change even when we round our a1c levels.